In brief

 • Conflict, Climate and Inequalities: Convergence to a World Crisis (with M. Caravani, Springer-Verlag, China and Globalisation Series, 2025)

-He wrote the preface to books on science diffusion and research policy including the “Discovery of Cosmic Fractals” (with L. Pietronero) by Y. Barsyhev and P. Teerikorpi, World Scientific (Boringhieri, 2006) and “Forecast: What Physics, Meteorology, and the Natural Sciences Can Teach Us About Economics” by Mark Buchanan (Malcor D’ , 2014)
+I wrote the preface to books on science diffusion and research policy including the “Discovery of Cosmic Fractals” (with L. Pietronero) by Y. Barsyhev and P. Teerikorpi, World Scientific (Boringhieri, 2006) and “Forecast: What Physics, Meteorology, and the Natural Sciences Can Teach Us About Economics” by Mark Buchanan (Malcor D’ , 2014)

-He has been interviewed for national broadcasts in national televisions and radios: Rai, La7, Sky, Radio Rai, Radio Popolare, Radio 24
+I have been interviewed for the main Italian dailies and journal and for many European ones, including Nature, Science, Research Europe, etc; and for national broadcasts in national televisions and radios: Rai, La7, Sky, Radio Rai, Radio Popolare, Radio 24

 He is member of the Scientific Committee of the journal “Il Ponte” (from 2024)